 It’s smart to add buttons like “Follow us on Facebook,” that prompt your email recipients to take action.
 However, do not add more than 2 calls-to-action within your signature, it will overload and confuse your readers.

 When you want people to take action, less is more.
 You want to direct your email readers to the most valuable actions (you shouldn’t have more than 1 or 2 of those).
 So, decide whether it’s a link to “Join our newsletter,” “Follow us on Facebook,” or “Shop our sale”, to give just a few examples.

 Some fonts are hard to read, such as cursive or decorated fonts.
 Using these will make people not wish to read your signature text and could possibly irritate most who see it.
-Keep to clear fonts a 10 year old could easily understand.
+Keep to using clear fonts a 10-year-old could easily understand.

 Some fonts are not compatible with most browsers and email apps.
 Have you ever received an email with a bunch of strange characters in gibberish?
 That’s likely because the sender of the email did not use a web-safe font.
 A web-safe font is one that will consistently work across all devices and platforms (Apple, PC, iOS, Droid, etc).